Merit Systems Protection Board

 If the appellate board finds an improper adverse security clearance or access determination, it must separately determine whether reinstituting the security clearance or access determination is clearly consistent with national security, with any doubt resolved in favor of national security.
 The board may recommend, but may not order, reinstatement of the security clearance or access determination.
 Additionally, the board may recommend, but not order, reinstatement or the rehiring of a former employee.
 The board may order that the former employee be treated as though the employee were transferring from the most recent position held when seeking other federal employment.
 The agency would be required to take the actions ordered within 90 days, unless the DNI, Secretary of Defense, or Secretary of Energy determines that doing so would endanger national security.

 For the Board to have jurisdiction over an appeal of a personnel action, it must possess jurisdiction over both the action and the individual filing the appeal.
 The appellant must meet the statutory definition of “employee” within the meaning of 5 U.S.C.
-7511(a)(1), and second, the action must be an appealable one, as described above under Types of Appealable Actions and Whistleblowing.
+7511(a)(1), and second, the action must be an appealable one, as described above under Types of Appealable Actions and under Whistleblowing, above.

 The employees and others (for example, applicants for employment or annuitants in retirement benefits cases) who may appeal specific actions to the Board vary by the law and regulations governing the specific action.
 In general, employees who may appeal adverse actions are: